 Assignment of Responsibilities

 A __________________ (Site Engineer/Manager/Assistant Manager etc.) shall be designated as the C&D Waste Manager and have overall responsibility for the implementation of the Project C&D Waste Management Plan.
 The C&D Waste Manager will be assigned the authority to instruct all site personnel to comply with the specific provisions of the Plan.
-At the operational level, a ____________ ( etc.) from the main contractor and __________ (appropriate personnel) from each sub-contractor on the site be assigned the direct responsibility to ensure that the discrete operations stated in the Project C&D Waste Management Plan are performed on an on-going basis.
+At the operational level, a ____________ (Foreman, etc.) from the main contractor and __________ (appropriate personnel) from each sub-contractor on the site will be assigned the direct responsibility to ensure that the discrete operations stated in the Project C&D Waste Management Plan are performed on an on-going basis.

-experienced to fulfil their duties.
+All personnel with direct responsibilities will be appropriately skilled, knowledgeable, trained and experienced to fulfil their duties.

+Some of these duties have legal implications and shouldn’t just be delegated to anyone.

 Training

-Copies of the Project C&D Waste Management Plan will be to all relevant personnel on site.
+Copies of the Project C&D Waste Management Plan will be provided to all relevant personnel on site.
 All site personnel and sub-contractors will be instructed about the objectives of the Project C&D Waste Management Plan and informed of the responsibilities which fall upon them as a consequence of its provisions.
 Where source segregation, selective demolition and material reuse techniques apply, each member of staff will be given instructions on how to comply with the Project C&D Waste Management Plan.
 Posters will be designed to reinforce the key messages within the Project C&D Waste Management Plan and will be displayed prominently for the benefit of site staff.

 Waste Auditing